Bibliography of the United States Constitution: Works influential to the Founders

 Many of the works in this section were authored by members of the Scottish Enlightenment and the English Enlightenment, who were highly influential in the realms of moral and political philosophy and political science.
 Along with the Bible, their works were routinely cited by James Madison, John Adams, Benjamin Franklin, and other Founding Fathers before and during the drafting of the U. S. Constitution, and during the ratification process.
 In the years leading up to the framing and signing of the Constitution, Blackstone, Hume, Locke and Montesquieu were among the political philosophers often referred to.
 (Note: Historian Herbert W. Schneider held that the Scottish Enlightenment was "probably the most potent single tradition in the American Enlightenment" and the advancement of personal liberties.)
 Historian Jack P. Greene maintains that by 1776 the early Americans drew heavily upon Magna Carta and the later writings of "Enlightenment rationalism" and English common law, while also citing David Hume, an eighteen century Scottish philosopher, (Note: Hume was greatly admired by Benjamin Franklin who read many of his works and visited him at Edinburgh in 1760.
 Both embraced the idea that high public officials in any of the three branches of government should receive no salary.) who advanced the idea that the lower class was a better judge of character when it came to choosing their representatives.
 The framers also studied the political philosophies of Plato, Socrates and Aristotle of ancient Greece and those found in ancient Roman Law who advanced the idea of balance of powers.

 The Bible was also a major source of influence during the formation period.
-In an effort to establish an overall perspective of the influence that prevailed among the Founding Fathers, political science professors at the University of Houston engaged in a ten-year study and analyzed over 15,000 writings and speeches by the Founding Fathers to determine the primary source of ideas that went into drafting the Constitution.The study revealed that of all the sources referred to, the Bible was quoted more than any of the philosophers mentioned above: four times more than Montesquieu, six times more often than Locke, and twelve times more than Blackstone.
-Approximately ninety-four percent of the quotes taken from the Founders quoted the Bible directly or made analogies to specific chapters and verses.
+In an effort to establish an overall perspective of the influence that prevailed among the Founding Fathers, political science professors at the University of Houston engaged in a ten-year study and analyzed over 15,000 writings and speeches by the Founding Fathers to determine the primary source of ideas that went into drafting the Constitution.The study revealed that of all the sources referred to, the Bible and passages from biblical sermons were quoted more than any of the philosophers mentioned above: four times more than Montesquieu, six times more often than Locke, and twelve times more than Blackstone.
+Approximately ninety-four percent of the quotes taken from the Founders quoted the Bible directly or made analogies to specific chapters and verses and various quotes taken from religious sermons.
+John Adams specifically credited Reverends Jonathan Mayhew alongside George Whitefield, Samuel Cooper, and others such clergymen as foundational in awakening the American principles that led to independence.